 We rely on patent, trademark, copyright, trade secret and other intellectual property rights and contractual restrictions to protect our proprietary products and technologies, all of which provide limited protection and may not adequately protect our rights or permit us to gain or keep any competitive advantage.
-We currently have three issued patents covering our proprietary next-generation sequencing technology.
+We currently have over 30 issued patents covering various aspects of our proprietary NGS technology.
 If we fail to obtain additional patent protection for our products and technology and maintain and protect our intellectual property rights, third parties may be able to compete more effectively against us.
 In addition, we may incur substantial litigation costs in our attempts to recover or restrict use of our intellectual property.
 Further, if we are unable to obtain and maintain sufficient intellectual property protection for our products and technology, or if the scope of the intellectual property protection obtained is not sufficiently broad, our ability to successfully commercialize our products may be impaired.